iponugoti/ADDetection/README.md

 ## Description
 In this work, we presented a multi-modal, multi-class, attention-based deep learning framework to detect Alzheimer's disease using clinical and imaging (MRI) data from ADNI.

-This repository contains the code both in TensorFlow (an edited version of the original research paper's ADNI model)and a PyTorch model (our final model that we worked on from scratch).
-This model architecture above is located in pytorch_training/train_all_modalities.py.
+This repository contains the code both in TensorFlow (adapted from the MADDi model) and a PyTorch model (our final model that we implemented from scratch).
+Our final multimodal model is located in pytorch_training/train_all_modalities.py.

 ## Preprocessing
 To preprocess data, run the jupyter notebooks on ADNI data in the following order: